|Grade:||Letter grade (A through F)|

 Students will get an introduction to the Longyearbyen CO2 storage laboratory and an overview of the regional and local Svalbard geology.
 This includes large-scale tectonics, main structural elements, and carbonate and siliciclastic sedimentology.
 The students will then get an introduction (update) to field geology and field methods.
 The main part of the course will be field excursions at various locations in the Billefjorden area and Deltaneset, studying structural elements and CO2 reservoir/seal characteristics.
 The students will finally learn work with Petrel and possibly printed maps to assess the storage capacity of selected North Sea or Barents Sea reservoirs.

-- calculating the storage capacity based on geophysical information and surface maps.
+- evaluate reservoir-seal systems from maps and field observations and calculate the storage capacity based on geophysical information and surface maps

-The course extends over 2,5 weeks and is run in combination with AG-849.
+The course extends over ca three weeks and is run in combination with AG-849.

-- introduction to Longyearbyen CO2 laboratory and local/regional geology
+- introduction to the Longyearbyen CO2 laboratory and local/regional geology

 - reservoir-seal system carbonate and siliciclastic reservoirs (structural elements, reservoir quality, local-regional extent of reservoir).

-- analysing geophysical data and maps using printouts and/or computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems
+- analyzing geophysical data and maps using printouts and/or computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems

 Compulsory learning activities: